Can trust building exercises really help your employees to trust each other?

 #2.
 Mine field

 Mine field is one of the popular trust building exercises.
 Here a sighted person guides his blindfolded member to walk through the mine field.
+This activity can also improve communication and listening skills.

 - Set up the “minefield” by placing empty plastic bottles, foam balls, paper cups, etc. all over the space.

-- Divide the participants into different pairs.
+- Then, divide the participants into different pairs.

 - Now, the blindfolded person should walk through the mine field (without touching the mines) by listening to the verbal instructions of his partner.